OfficeDev/office-js-docs-pr/docs/develop/automatically-open-a-task-pane-with-a-document.md

     <we:snapshot xmlns:r="http://schemas.openxmlformats.org/officeDocument/2006/relationships"/>
 </we:webextension>
 ```
-To test the previous example, please see [Setup your Office 365 development environment](https://msdn.microsoft.com/office/office365/howto/setup-development-environment) and consider signing up for an [Office 365 developer account](https://developer.microsoft.com/office/dev-program).
+To test the previous example, please consider joining the [Office 365 Developer Program](https://docs.microsoft.com/office/developer-program/office-365-developer-program) and signing up for an [Office 365 developer account](https://developer.microsoft.com/office/dev-program) if you don't already own an Office 365 subscription.
 You can actually test drive Centralized Deployment and verify that your add-in works as expected.

 ## See also